 - 1. Go to the lowest level where the problem originated.
 Example teacher or coach (coaches should not be contacted immediately after a game. - 2.
-Next step if unresolved go to the Dean of Students/AD - 3.
+Next step if unresolved go to the Principal/AD - 3.
 Principal - 4.
 Superintendent - 5.
 School Board (Ask to be put on the agenda) or sign in at meeting